preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/digital_rights_management.md

 ### External Transactions
 Early feedback on the concept of an ecosystem of compatible marketplaces revealed inconsistent perspectives for incorporating payment processing directly into this specification.
-Not all operators are capable of providing (let alone interested in) “checkout” processes often present in commercial platforms; however, commercial vendors may find it absolutely critical.
+Not all operators are capable of providing (let alone interested in) "checkout" processes often present in commercial platforms; however, commercial vendors may find it absolutely critical.
 For this reason, the approach of allowing, but not requiring, an ordering process has been adopted.

 For products requiring an explicit ordering/checkout process for Entitlement, end users should be redirected to an external ordering URL provided by the ISV.
 If/When the user completes that external checkout flow, the ISV creates an Entitlement via marketplace API prior to redirecting them back to the marketplace.
 The allows for extremely flexible sales processes while preserving a marketplace's ability to manage and authorize Entitlement use.